 • *If decorating the cookies using a large tip, make another 1/2 recipe of the frosting so you will have enough to decorate all of the cookies.
 If frosting the cookies using a knife, the amount in the recipe will be sufficient.

 • If using any type of sprinkles, make sure to have the sprinkles handy right after frosting and apply.
-If you wait, the frosting will set up and the sprinkles will not adhere to the frosting!
+If you wait, the frosting will set up and the sprinkles will not adhere to the frosting.

 Did you make this recipe?

-Be sure to leave a comment and give this recipe a rating, letting me know how you liked it.
+Be sure to leave a comment and rate this recipe!
 I’d love to see a photo, tag @abountifulkitchen on Instagram!